 With 95 days until the election, let us continue looking at the 100 books every American should read.
 These write-ups will be short and not incredibly comprehensive looks at some books and novels that will help you become a better citizen.
+Check out all of the books that have been picked.

 Let’s start by getting two things straight.
 The first is that our country has historically gone out of its way to favor the rural man over the urban man.
 The second is that the poor rural man often gets forgotten.